Zachary Jordan Alampardon

 The Pardon

 On January 20, 2025, President Trump granted Alam a full pardon under a proclamation covering certain offenses relating to the events at or near the U.S. Capitol on January 6, 2021.
+The pardon did not extend to his later Virginia state prosecution.

 Sources